Analytic force-free jet from disk-fed rotating black holes: Introduction

-While numerical simulations are more accessible and insightful, analytic solutions to black hole force-free electrodynamics remain indispensable for enforcing horizon regularity conditions, informing numerical implementations, and ensuring global consistency.
-However, the equations governing FFE in Kerr spacetime appear analytically intractable, even when stationarity and axisymmetry are assumed, and exact, physically realistic solutions remain scarce.
-Some FFE solutions in the Kerr background are known~\cite{Adhikari_etal_2024, Brennan_2013}, with only a handful describing force-free jets from disk-accreting rotating black holes~\cite{BlandfordZnajek1977, Beskin:2010iba}.
-These disk-fed black hole jet solutions are obtained at first order in the black hole spin parameter, using the Blandford–Znajek perturbation method~\cite{BlandfordZnajek1977}, in which the properties of the poloidal magnetic field are expressed as power series in the spin parameter.
-In the first-order of this perturbation, the magnetic flux function corresponds to a known vacuum solution in Schwarzschild spacetime, while the angular velocity and the poloidal current are linear in the angular velocity of the horizon, and are to be determined by regularity and boundary conditions.
-In the model of the black hole hyperbolic jet, a vacuum solution in flat spacetime was first derived and promoted to Schwarzschild spacetime via a unique, canonical mode-mode mapping before applying the BZ perturbation method~\cite{Gralla_etal_2016}.
-However, the perturbation method requires careful treatment, as inconsistencies in the expansion have been identified, for example in the monopole solution~\cite{Tanabe:2008}, and ambiguities in the boundary condition at infinity are need to be resolved on a case-by-case basis~\cite{Grignani_2020}.
+While numerical simulations are often more accessible and insightful, analytical approaches to black hole force-free electrodynamics remain indispensable for enforcing regularity conditions and ensuring global consistency of the solutions.
+However, the equations governing FFE in Kerr spacetime, which describes astrophysical black holes in general relativity, are highly nonlinear and appear to be analytically intractable, even under the assumptions of stationarity and axisymmetry, and physically relevant analytic solutions remain scarce.
+Few FFE solutions in the Kerr background are known~\cite{Adhikari_etal_2024, Brennan_2013, Menon:2015, Compere_2016}, with only a handful describing force-free jets from disk-accreting rotating black holes~\cite{BlandfordZnajek1977, Beskin:2010iba}.
+These black hole jet solutions are obtained to first order in the dimensionless black hole spin parameter using the well-known Blandford–Znajek perturbation method~\cite{BlandfordZnajek1977}, in which the electromagnetic properties are expressed as power series in the spin parameter, which serves as the perturbation parameter.
+At first-order in this perturbation, the magnetic flux function corresponds to the flux function of a known vacuum solution in Schwarzschild spacetime, while the angular velocity of the magnetic field and the current are linear in the angular velocity of the horizon.
+In the model of the black hole hyperbolic jet, a vacuum solution in flat spacetime was first derived and promoted to Schwarzschild spacetime via a unique canonical mode-mode mapping before applying the BZ perturbation method~\cite{Gralla_etal_2016}.
+However, higher-order perturbative expansions require careful treatment because inconsistencies may arise~\cite{Tanabe:2008,Grignani:2018, Grignani_2020}, which can nevertheless be resolved using the method of matched asymptotic expansions~\cite{Armas_2020,Camilloni:2022}.